 Any such change can only begin from a place of curiosity and understanding.
 What are the best practices?
 How are existing processes and systems perceived by employees?
 How are performances measured and managed?

 Your people represent your biggest opportunity, and often also the biggest challenge.
 Gaining a ‘frontline’ view of your core operations around what is and is not working, not only helps you to identify improvement opportunities, but it creates buy‑in around operational and organisational changes.

 ‟The oil and gas industry is set to change.
 Those that will succeed in the near future will be the ones who get the most volume for the least cost and spend their capital most efficiently.
 Our job is to train you and your organisation to be one step ahead for what comes next.”

 Our work in the energy industry across a broad range of functions has provided us with the opportunity to help weak assets survive and strong assets thrive in this fast‑changing landscape.

-Our global team of experts includes a mix of consultants and industry experts with substantial experience across refineries, conventional and unconventional oil and gas, as well as new energy.
+Our oil and gas consulting team of global experts includes a mix of consultants and industry experts with substantial experience across refineries, conventional and unconventional oil and gas, as well as new energy.

 10% procurement and supply chain savings with 5-10% in large categories and 5-8% in tail spend savings

 75% emission reduction through the design and execution of plans to reduce emissions and GHG footprint from ongoing operations

 accelerate construction processes by 20-30%, ensuring asset delivery at or better than time and budget targets